About license violations

 Here are some options for monitoring license usage:

-- Use the license usage tab on the deployment monitor to see how licensing capacity is used in your deployment.
-Check out "Manage your licenses" in this manual for more information.
+- Use the Splunk on Splunk app to see how licensing capacity is used in your deployment.

 - Navigate to Manager > Licensing to view details about your license, including your license warnings and violations.